scoulomb/misc-notes/tls/tls-certificate.md

 alt original bob
     Bob -> Alice : (2) send 'server hello' with BOB certificate\nwhich contains BOB public key, cipher and "server random".\nIf the client is requesting a server resource that requires client authentication,\nrequests the client’s certificate.
-    Alice -> Alice : (3) Authentification - Alice (client) can use some of the information sent by the server (Bob)\nto authenticate the server.(signature)\nSee "Server Authentication During SSL Handshake"
+    Alice -> Alice : (3) Authentication - Alice (client) can use some of the information sent by the server (Bob)\nto authenticate the server.(signature)\nSee "Server Authentication During SSL Handshake"
-    Alice -> Alice: get BOB public key from certificate Alice -> Alice : (4) Alice depending on the cipher being used (chosen base on step 1+2),\ncreates the pre-master secret for the session,\nencrypts it with the (Bob) server’s public key,\nobtained from (Bob) the server’s certificate, sent in Step 2
+    Alice -> Alice: check if certificate if signed by a trusted CA (trusted root in the certificate store) - See "chain certificate and certificate validatino"
-    Alice -> Bob : (4) sends pre-master secret to the server (encryption).
+    Alice -> Alice: get BOB public key from certificate Alice -> Alice : (4) Alice depending on the cipher being used (chosen base on step 1+2),\ncreates the pre-master secret for the session,\nEncrypts it with the (Bob) server’s public key,\nobtained from (Bob) the server’s certificate, sent in Step 2
-    Alice -> Bob : (5) If the server has requested client authentication,\nthe client also signs another piece of data (signature) that is unique to this handshake\nand known by both the client and server. \nIn this case the client sends both the signed data and the client’s own certificate to the server along with the encrypted pre-master secret.
+    Alice -> Bob : (4) sends pre-master secret to the server Alice -> Bob : (5) If the server has requested client authentication,\nthe client also signs another piece of data (signature) that is unique to this handshake\nand known by both the client and server. \nIn this case the client sends both the signed data and the client’s own certificate to the server along with the encrypted pre-master secret.
     Bob -> Bob: (6) If the server has requested client authentication,\nthe server attempts to authenticate the client.
 See "Client Authentication During SSL Handshake"
     ' Error in Oracle doc as point to server